zqiuak/CoPAS/README.md

 ```--augment```: ```bool```, use augmentation or not.<br>

+We have prepared 50 sample data for test, click [here](https://drive.google.com/drive/folders/1b7H4zIppkeU2YGFSTMbIKFSDvhNtEMNY?usp=sharing) to download.

-If you want to apply for the sample data with label.
-Please send a email to Zelin Qiu (zqiuak@connect.ust.hk).
+If you have any special requests, please send a email to Zelin Qiu (zqiuak@connect.ust.hk).

 ## License